Free life insurance quotes in minutes

 Term life insurance

-Term life insurance is the best fit for most people because it provides financial protection during your peak earning years at a much more affordable price than other types of life insurance.
-It’s straightforward and lasts as long as you need — for most people, that’s between 10 and 40 years.
+Term life insurance is the best fit for most people because it provides financial protection during your peak earning years and is much more affordable than other types of life insurance.
+It lasts as long as you need — usually, between 10 and 30 years — and doesn’t come with any complex tax restrictions or regulations.

 As long as your type 2 diabetes is well-controlled with treatment and medication, you should qualify for a term life insurance policy, just at higher rates than someone with a similar background who doesn’t have diabetes.

-Type 1 diabetes will not automatically disqualify you from coverage, either, although your rates will usually be higher than someone with type 2 diabetes.
+Type 1 diabetes won’t automatically disqualify you from term life coverage, either, although your rates will usually be higher than someone with type 2 diabetes.

-In rare cases, you can be denied coverage if your diabetes symptoms are severe.
-In this case, guaranteed issue life insurance, a type of coverage that covers final expenses and offers near-certain approval, may be a better fit for you.
+In rare cases, you can be denied term life coverage if your diabetes symptoms are severe.

 Whole life insurance

-Whole life insurance is a type of permanent coverage that usually comes with a cash value component that can be used as an investment vehicle.
-Whole is generally best for high earners and people with long-term financial obligations.
+Whole life insurance is a type of permanent coverage that doesn’t expire and comes with a cash value component that can be used as an investment vehicle.
+Whole life is generally a good fit for high earners and people with long-term financial obligations.

-You can still qualify for whole life insurance if you are diagnosed with diabetes — although some insurers might not offer you whole coverage if you have type 1 diabetes or additional conditions affecting your health.
+You can still qualify for whole life insurance if you’re diagnosed with diabetes — although some insurers might not offer you whole coverage if you have type 1 diabetes or additional conditions affecting your health.

 Ready to shop for life insurance for people with diabetes?